lukaszmadrzynski/Website-Update/content/pages/ecotours/jade-dragon-one-day.md

         Mountain: A One-Day Adventure from Lijiang
       color: text-dark
     subtitle: >-
-      Embark on an unforgettable day trip from Lijiang to the

-      legendary Jade Dragon Snow Mountain.
-Ascend to breathtaking heights via cable

-      car, witness stunning glacier views, explore pristine alpine meadows, and

-      immerse yourself in the natural beauty of this iconic Yunnan landmark.
+      Embark on an unforgettable day trip from Lijiang to the legendary Jade Dragon Snow Mountain.
+Ascend to breathtaking heights via cablecar, witness stunning glacier views, explore pristine alpine meadows, and immerse yourself in the natural beauty of this iconic Yunnan landmark.
     text: >
       A service that helps businesses to manage their social media accounts and posts.